 Some people come here to have their fortune read, or in other words be misled by a wizened old con man.
 I’d not recommend making any drastic life changes based on his predictions!

 Around 400 years ago when the Portuguese first landed on the coast near the temple they asked the natives the name of the land, but the locals misunderstood, thinking that the Portuguese were asking for the name of the temple.
-Later, the Portuguese translated the named into ‘Macau’ and used it to refer to the land, hence how it got its name.
+Later, the Portuguese translated the name to ‘Macau’ and used it to refer to the land, hence how it got its name.

 Worshipers light and burn incense sticks in bundles which they raise above the head while bowing to the statues of a deity or an ancestor.
 Individual sticks of incense are then vertically placed into containers located in front of the statues either singularly or in threes, depending on the status of the deity or the feelings of the individual.

-Outside most temples you’ll find small shops selling incense to worshipers on their way in.
-These ladies looked like they’ve been at it for some considerable time.
-In Part 3 of this series we’ll venture inside an old traditional community and take a look at another side of life in Macau.
+Outside most temples, you’ll find small shops selling incense to worshipers on their way in.
+These ladies looked like they’d been at it for some considerable time.
+In Part 3 of this series, we’ll venture inside an old traditional community and take a look at another side of life in Macau.